zhenkhokh/DvbS2/README.md

-Please install JDK upper 8 version then in CLI
+Use JDK upper 8 version localy or online then in CLI

   javac DvbS2.java